Opentrons/opentrons/README.md

-Later versions will build upon this to provide an interface for Protocol design that will enable us to build extremely user-friendly interfaces that can translate user goals to an optimized list of actions.
+Later versions will build upon this to provide an interface for Protocol design that will enable us to build extremely user-friendly interfaces that can translate user goals to an optimized list of actions, then export those actions to industry-standard tools such as Autoprotocol.

 It will also allow us to do error checking on an **entire run** of protocol actions and then list the necessary steps to removing those errors in an